Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-76-hell-and-high-water.md

 "True."

 "And, hey!
 We’ll be back at it before long.
 We’ll be doing a lot of training, too.
-But you’ve got a whole tribe filled with fair young lasses, from what I hear…and just a bunch of grown-up boys to tend them..."
+But you’ve got a whole tribe filled with fair young lasses, from what I hear... and just a bunch of grown-up boys to tend them..."

 Rees always knew what to say.

 Ferd nodded, then stood up.
 "We should wish them good hunting," he decided.

-"Works for me…"
+"Works for me..."

 Ferd knew Morl and Bang from Ormin’s tribe.
 Good men.
 The Humans had found Bang’s name funny and trained him in demolitions, a job the young man had taken to like... well, with a Vemik-like manic glee.
 Like a Yshek took to water.